Online Payment Security: A Guide for Businesses

 Strong encryption algorithms protect sensitive data like customers’ personal details and credit card information, whether in transit or at rest.

-Data encryption secures customer information using Secure Sockets Layer and Transport Layer Security.
-SSL and TLS protocols will encrypt data transmitted between a user’s browser and a server.
+Data encryption secures customer information using Secure Sockets Layer (SSL) and Transport Layer Security (TLS).
+Both protocols will encrypt data transmitted between a user’s browser and a server.
 As a result, it prevents network eavesdropping and Man-in-the-Middle attacks.

 However, organizations shouldn’t just stop at encryption because it’s not a complete solution.
-So, it should be part of a robust and comprehensive security strategy.
+It should be part of a robust and comprehensive security strategy.

-In addition, PCI regulations prohibit using encryption to remove data from PCI scope.
+In addition, PCI regulations prohibit the use of encryption to remove data from the scope of PCI.

 Tokenization

-In tokenization, you replace payment information with tokens, random values that seem to have no meaningful relationship to sensitive data.
+In tokenization, payment information is replaced with tokens, random values that have no meaningful relationship to sensitive data.

 Two-Factor Authentication (2FA)

 This authentication type requires two forms of identification to complete a transaction.
 For instance, you may need a password and a code from a secondary device.
-For greater security, you must implement 2FA for online user accounts and transaction verification.
+2FA for online user accounts and transaction verification should be implemented.

 Regulations Compliance

-• The General Data Protection Regulation protects EU citizens’ privacy and data.
-Thus, organizations processing EU residents’ data must comply with the GDPR.
+- The General Data Protection Regulation protects EU citizens’ privacy and data.
+Organizations processing EU residents’ data must comply with the GDPR.

 Web Application Firewall (WAF)